How to Define, Declare and use it with examples?

 In this tutorial, we will learn how to use functions in the Python programming language.

-A function is a code block that is written once for a functionality and any other code can use it.
+A function is a sequence of lines written only once for a fixed functionality and any other code can use it by invoking it.

 How to Define a function with a def keyword?